UAE Golden Visa 2026 — New Rules: Mortgage, Off-Plan and Property Portfolio

 Can I combine multiple properties to hit AED 2 million?
 Yes.
 A portfolio of properties with a combined DLD valuation of at least AED 2,000,000 qualifies.
 Spouses can combine shares with an attested marriage certificate.
 For non-spousal co-ownership, each Golden Visa applicant must independently hold AED 2,000,000 in equity.

-What is the Taskeen visa and how does it differ from the Golden Visa?
-Taskeen is Dubai's 2-year property investor visa.
-Since April 2026, sole owners face no minimum property value requirement.
-Co-owners each need a share worth at least AED 400,000.
-Taskeen requires UAE entry every 6 months or it lapses.
+What is Taskeen, and how does the 2-year investor visa differ from the Golden Visa?
+Taskeen is the name of the Dubai Land Department service used to apply for the 2-year property investor visa — not the visa itself.
+Under the DLD's official eligibility criteria, sole owners face no minimum property value requirement; co-owners each need a share worth at least AED 400,000.
+The 2-year visa requires UAE entry every 6 months or it lapses.
 The Golden Visa runs for 10 years, requires AED 2M in DLD-valued property, and has no minimum stay requirement — you can spend any amount of time outside the UAE without losing residency status.

 Does a property visa give me UAE tax residency?
 No — not automatically.
 A visa is an immigration document.
 UAE tax residency (documented by a TRC) is a separate legal condition requiring 183 days of physical presence or compliance with Cabinet Resolution 85/2022.
 See the article on Golden Visa vs business visa for the full breakdown.